carpentries-incubator/SDC-BIDS-fMRI/_extras/guide.md

 ### Teaching Style

-This workshop as originally designed to be a live-coding session walking learners through the process of cleaning and analyzing resting state fMRI data.
-As such, all lessons in the carpentries have a mirror Jupyter Notebook codebook.
+This workshop as originally designed to be a live-coding session where learners are walked through the process of cleaning and analyzing resting state fMRI data.
+To this end, all lessons in the carpentries have a mirror Jupyter Notebook codebook.
 Jupyter Notebooks can be found in [the code directory of the git repo](https://github.com/carpentries-incubator/SDC-BIDS-fMRI/tree/gh-pages/code).
 Each episode in `code/` mirrors the corresponding episode in the workshop's carpentries site.

 In addition, we provide two versions of each notebook i.e: